UTAS Home › Division of the Deputy Vice-Chancellor (Students & Education) › Foundation Studies Program › Program Structure

-You are able to choose a Maths course which has either a Science focus or a Business focus, depending on your course of study.
+You are able to choose Science Maths or Business Maths, depending on your course of study.
 Maths for Business is a prerequisite for most degrees within the Faculty of Business while Maths for Science is required for entry into all science and engineering degrees.

 This course will be particularly useful if you are contemplating taking a degree in Medical Research, Pharmacy, Engineering or Science at UTAS.
 It will provide you with the skills and knowledge needed to proceed with confidence to undergraduate degrees requiring physics as a prerequisite.